Advertising is totally unnecessary. Unless you plan to make money. But where do you start? This list of little marketing tips is where you begin.

 The last of the little marketing tips: Commit to promotion with a calendar and a budget.

 Start putting aside money on a regular basis to promote your business.
-Here’s some especially relevant Small Business Administration advice about how much you should be putting aside for marketing.
 You’ve heard that it takes X dollars to create a new customer?
 Where do you think the X dollars comes from?
 It comes from your monthly commitment to put away money to … get customers!